chimera-linux/chimera-linux.github.io/_docs/configuration/sound.md

 This will also automatically install WirePlumber, the default session manager.

-In order for PipeWire to function, you will need `XDG_RUNTIME_DIR` to be handled.
-In a typical setup, this is done with `elogind`, but other options are possible.
-See [Seat management](/docs/configuration/seat).

 The primary supported way to get the daemon running is through a user service.
 Simply enable WirePlumber as your user: